gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

 *   [Example 3](#example-3-how-to-log-more-than-a-brief-information): a script listing files changed in each commit of issue `TST-4`

 *   [Example 4](#example-4-move-an-issue-to-in-progress-status-when-at-least-one-git-commit-exists): a setup of issue workflow in a such way that if an `OPEN` issue has at least one git commit then it's moved to `IN PROGRESS` status

+For more examples, See [JavaDocs example scripts](/git-integration-for-jira-data-center/scriptrunner-javadoc-git-services-GIJFacade-gij-self-managed) for all classes used in **GIJFacade** class.

 ### Getting started with Scriptrunner plugin